 A two-day face to face meeting of the EGI Security Policy Group was held early in March 2015.
 At this meeting agreement was reached as to which security policies were the most important for first attention.
 Work started on four new or revised policies during the meeting and has continued since.
 An updated version of the "Acceptable Use Policy" has been produced and circulated widely for comments.
 This version was generalised to include all EGI service offerings (Grids, Clouds, Long Tail of Science, etc.), added a policy requirement to acknowledge support in publications and addressed liability issues.
 Work has been done on a new Data Protection Policy and this has also highlighted that yet more changes are required to the AUP before we seek formal adoption.
 A revised "Security Policy for the Endorsement and Operation of Virtual Machine Images" has been produced using input from a better understanding of the usage of VMs in the EGI Federated Cloud.
 More work on this is required before adoption.
 A new draft policy and guidelines document entitled "The Long Tail of Science (LToS) Service Scoped Security Policy" was produced.
 The LToS aims to enable a low-barrier service to be offered to a wide range of research users in Europe and their collaborators world-wide, by any Resource Centre organisation that elects to do so.
 The policy and guidelines aim to ensure that in offering such LToS Services, the Resource Centre shall not negatively affect the security or change the security risk of any other Resource Centre or any other part of the e-Infrastructure.

-There has been considerable activity in new trust models related to Levels of Assurance in the EUGridPMA and IGTF federated identity bodies.
+There has been considerable activity in new trust models related to Levels of Assurance (LoA) in the EUGridPMA and IGTF federated identity bodies.
 The LoA generalisation process extracted elements from the IGTF authentication profiles that are of general value to the community well beyond PKI.
 A draft document was produced by EUGridPMA with EGI-Engage leadership and input and has now been discussed at a TAGPMA meeting.
 Other trust issues related to federated identity include input to the work on the SIRTFI activity of REFEDs, which is building a trust framework for security incident response in the identity federations in collaboration with the H2020 AARC project.

 Development of new security challenge frameworks.